TFKusa/kusa_reascripts/Documentation/THE INTERN - DOCUMENTATION.md

 regions :
 - Removes all existing regions in the project.

+        Based on track folder hierarchy :
 Item's track :
 - Creates an individual region for each selected item based on item length.
 If regions overlap (if the asset is made of multiple items on different tracks for example), it will merge the overlapping regions into one.
 - Names regions based on the Track Folder hierarchy, ending with the track holding the item.
 If a track in the hierarchy has no name, it is not used.

+Selected Track :
+- Creates an individual region for each selected item based on item length.
+If regions overlap (if the asset is made of multiple items on different tracks for example), it will merge the overlapping regions into one.
+- Similar to 'Item's track', but uses the currently selected track for naming.

+        Based on single track :
+Item's track :
+- Creates an individual region for each selected item based on item length.
+If regions overlap (if the asset is made of multiple items on different tracks for example), it will merge the overlapping regions into one.
+- Names regions based on the Track holding the item.

 Selected Track :
 - Creates an individual region for each selected item based on item length.
 If regions overlap (if the asset is made of multiple items on different tracks for example), it will merge the overlapping regions into one.